lsst-sims/sims_featureScheduler_runs/footprints/README.md

 This results in lots of i-band being taken in twilght (this was already the case, but now even moreso).
 We migt consider only letting z and y in twilight?

+## stuck_rolling

+A test to see if we can pass the SRD requirement to have a median 825 visits in the WFD area, but skewing that distribution in such a way that it hurts some science cases.
+Indeed, in the WFD region the median number of visits is 1,716 (!), but the minimum is 240.
+Indeed, about half the WFD area only gets around 240 observations over all filters.